-• Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children

-- The Teacher Standards 2012 state that teachers, including head teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The statutory guidance, Working Together to Safeguarding Children 2018, covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
-It also provides the framework for LSCBs to monitor the effectiveness of local services, including safeguarding arrangements in schools. - The statutory guidance, Keeping Children Safe in Education 2018, is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
+- Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children - The Teacher Standards 2012 state that teachers, including head teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The statutory guidance, Working Together to Safeguarding Children 2018, covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children.
+It also provides the framework for safeguarding to monitor the effectiveness of local services, including safeguarding arrangements in schools.
+As stated in this guidance schools are relevant agencies in the new safeguarding arrangements established by the three key safeguarding partners (the LA, the CCG and the police). - The statutory guidance, Keeping Children Safe in Education 2019, is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
 Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
-Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies and pupil referral units.
-'School' includes maintained nursery schools.
-'College' means further education colleges and sixth form colleges as established under the Further and Higher Education Act 1992.
-And relates to their responsibilities to children under the age of 18 (but excludes 16-19 academies and free schools, which are required to comply with relevant safeguarding legislation by virtue of their funding agreement) - All staff must read Part One of this guidance and have all been issued with a copy.
+Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies and pupil referral units. - All staff must read, and evidence that they understand the content of Part One of this guidance and have all been issued with a copy.
 A record to confirm this is held within the Single Central Record file in the School Office. - What to do if you're worried a child is being abused 2015 Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
-This advice can be found in the staff Google TeamDrive, and a copy is held on the staff noticeboard.
+This advice can be found in the staff Google Shared Drive, and a copy is held on the staff noticeboard.

 Due to their day-to-day contact with pupils, school staff are uniquely placed to observe changes in children's behaviour and the outward signs of abuse.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
 It is vital that all school staff are alert to the signs of abuse and understand the procedures for reporting their concerns.
-The school will always act on identified concerns
+The school will always act on identified concerns.